andresbott/ansible-autodoc/README.md

 # ansible-autodoc
-Generate documentation from annotated playbooks and roles using templates
+Generate documentation from annotated playbooks and roles using templates.

-Please note this is still a work in progress, while the code might work in it's current state I don't recommend yet to use it, as I will probably change things.
+Note: this project is currently in Beta, issues, ideas and pull requests are welcome.

 # Features
 * allow to document playbook projects and roles